 4. Experience new activities

 As some farms are interactive, you are literally doing a home stay in a Japanese farm!
-Not only you can practice some Japanese phrases and learn more about the culture, you can also tick off items from your bucket list and try new activities like staying in a traditional Japanese house, making bamboo chopsticks, tea harvesting, fishing… The list goes on.
+Not only you can practice some Japanese phrases and learn more about the culture, you can also tick off items from your bucket list and try new activities like staying in a traditional Japanese house, making soy sauce from scratch, tea harvesting, fishing… The list goes on.

 3. Unplug and unwind